xifanlou/pg_tpch/README.md

 Now you should have 44 files in the dss/queries directory.
 22 of them will actually run the queries and the other 22 will generate EXPLAIN plan of the query (without actually running it).

+    I found that ":o" and ":x" are not suportted so delete them first. for q in `seq 1 22`
+    do
+        `ls *.sql`; do sed -i -e "s/:o//" -e "s/:x//" $q;
+    done

 Running the benchmark
 ---------------------